TEN-framework/TEN-Agent/README.md

 <h3>Run Voice Agent Locally</h3>

-Of course, you are more than welcome to run the example voice agent locally.
+Of course, you are more than welcome to run the showcased voice agent locally.
 We have a Docker image ready for you to build and run the agent on both macOS and Windows.

 To start, make sure you have: